Published on 13 Nov 13

 31 August 2017

-Linda is a Partner in Cooper Grace Ward Lawyers’ Commercial Team.
+Linda is a Partner in the Cooper Grace Ward Lawyers Commercial Team.
 She provides a range of support services to accountants, financial planners and other professional advisers.
-This includes technical advice on complex tax, CGT and Div 7A issues, and acting on business sales and acquisitions to ensure clients achieve commercial and tax-effective outcomes.
+This includes technical advice on complex tax, CGT, Div 7A issues, and acting on business sales and acquisitions to ensure clients achieve commercial and tax-effective outcomes.
 Prior to joining Cooper Grace Ward, Linda worked as an accountant for 18 years advising clients on capital gains, business acquisitions and restructuring.
-Linda also conducted seminars and training sessions on various topics, including CGT small business concessions.
+She also conducted seminars and training sessions on various topics including CGT small business concessions.

 - Current at